This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

-Semester course; 1-3.5 credits.
-An elective course in which students may choose to participate in individual or group study in one or more areas of medicinal chemistry.
-The course can take the form of formal lectures, informal group discussions, literature research, and/or laboratory research.
+Semester course; 1-3 lecture hours.
+1-3 credits.
+A course in which students may choose to participate in individual or group study in one or more areas of medicinal chemistry.
+The course can take the form of formal lectures, informal group discussions, literature research and/or laboratory research.
 Students must have the permission of the individual instructor before registering for this course.

 MEDC 609.
 Advanced Organic Synthesis: A Target-oriented Approach.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: permission of instructor.
 A study of chemical transformations in organic chemistry, their mechanisms and their application to the synthesis of complex target molecules.

 MEDC 610.
 Advanced Medicinal Chemistry II.
 2 Hours.